 - Modes are portable.
 We can use any where they fit [even outside their key center], and also think in different ways to organize them and apply them to the fretboard.

-- The minimum number of names [scales] that a scale can have is based the number of tones it has.
-So, if a scale has 7 tones, it has a minimum of 7 names [just as the pentatonic has 5 names].
-Each member of the group can be its own starting point.
-Sometimes, scales have more than one name [at simplest level…C Major is C Ionian – same thing, two names].
+- The number of tones in a scale is the number of modes it can produce [7 tone scales mean that there are 7 modes – each tone can be a ‘starting point’].
+So, the minimum number of names that a scale can have is the same as the number of tones in the scale.
+If a scale has 7 tones, it has a minimum of 7 names [just as the pentatonic has minimum of 5 names].
+Sometimes, scales have more than one name [C Major is C Ionian – same thing, two names].

 - Mode names follow Greek tribal names (not necessarily that each tribe played the mode as its trademark sound).
 They are Ionian, Dorian, Phrygian, Lydian, Mixolydian, Aeolian, and Locrian.